openhwgroup/cve2/syn/README.md

 tape-out quality netlists and area/timing numbers it generates are not representative of what would be achievable with a tape-out quality flow**

-# Yosys/OpenSTA Ibex Synthesis Flow
+# Yosys/OpenSTA CVE2 Synthesis Flow

 This is a synthesis-only implementation flow using Yosys for Synthesis and OpenSTA to produce timing reports.
 Its outputs are: